 If adjustments have to be made in the procedure, they have to be done and then the entire process has to be “fixed” in place.

 Periodic re-evaluation of the data cleansing processes and techniques must be made by your data stewards or data governance team, especially when you add new data systems or even acquire new business.

 Call it data cleaning, data munging, or data wrangling, the aim is to transform data from a raw format to a format that is consistent with your database and use case.

 Our senior data scientist Vinay Dabhade explains the many use cases of data cleaning at length.

-1. ETL developers typically face issues with address standardization.
+1. ETL developers typically face issues with addressing standardization.
 For example, the state of California might show up as ‘CA’, ‘California,’ California state’.

-3. Case sensitive data, lead and lag spaces in fields, invalid or bad UTF-8 characters are typical use cases an ETL team looks for when doing data cleaning.
+3. Case-sensitive data, lead and lag spaces in fields, and invalid or bad UTF-8 characters are typical use cases an ETL team looks for when doing data cleaning.

 4. Data science teams and analysts also spend a considerable amount of time cleaning data for their use cases.

 5. Data scientists have to deal with missing or incomplete data.
 To prepare the dataset typically the records are filtered out or data is imputed to get a clean dataset with minimal noise or outliers.